MehrdadShirvani/YouTube_Clone/docs/DatabaseManager.md

 - `Account getAccount(String username, String password)`: inputs username and password, returns user if exists, returns null if it does not exist
 - `Account addAccount(Account account)`
 - `Account editAccount(Account account)`
+- `boolean isUsernameUnique(String name)`: returns the existence of account username in database
+- `boolean isEmailUnique(String name)`: returns the existence of email in database

 - `Video addVideo(Video video)`
 - `Video editVideo(Video video)`